Subaru Levorg: V-Sport

 On 20 November 2019, Subaru launched the 2020 Subaru Levorg V-Sport.
 It features front sports seats with fabric upholstery, a leather wrapped steering wheel with silver stitching, as well as piano black and chrome trim.
 As with the variant it is based on, it sports Bilstein dampers, ventilated disc brakes and 225/45 R18 tires.
 V-Sport will be available in Japan and is priced at JPY 3,150,000.

 Sales

 During its advance sales before launch, Subaru received about 11,000 orders in three months, 2,000 short of its projection.

 Facelift

+In 2019, for the European market, the turbocharged 1.6-litre FB16 was phased out in favor of a naturally-aspirated 2.0-litre FB20B.

 Motorsport

 On 12 January 2016, Subaru announced that it was entering the British Touring Car Championship, as a manufacturer entry, in partnership with Team BMR.
 For the 2016 season, the team were preparing four Levorg Sports Tourers to the championship's Next Generation Touring Car specification.
 The BTCC Levorgs are configured as rear wheel drive rather than four wheel drive (which is disallowed by the championship's regulations).
 Former double champions Jason Plato and Colin Turkington piloted the cars, along with team owner Warren Scott.
 The marque's FA20 2.0 litre boxer engine was race prepared for the team by Mountune Racing.

 The 2017 season saw some changes, including Ashley Sutton joining the team from MG Racing.
 Sutton went on to win the 2017 British Touring Car Championship for the team.
 Jason Plato continued driving the Levorg, but struggled to find pace throughout the season.

 The 2018 season saw Team BMR switch from Mountune to Swindon as engine suppliers for the Levorg.